 Jeff Towne says: Your first splurge should be on headphones: get the Sony MDR7506 model mentioned in the “best” category.
 Although they don’t directly affect the sound that’s being recorded, being able to monitor accurately might have the biggest effect on the quality of your recordings.
 I used to use a set of Etymotics almost exclusively, until one of the earpieces broke.
 And that might have been due to trying to pull them out too rapidly, and that’s my primary hesitation about them: you can’t take them on and off quickly.
 It’s helpful, and sometimes safer, to be able to hear the real world in its actual stereo spatial representation, not just what’s coming down your mic.
 So I’ve gone back to the good old Sony 7506s.
 I honestly can’t think of any headphones I’d rather use in the field.
 I’ve worn some ridiculous high-end phones in some studios, but I’m not sure I’d use them for location recording.

-I personally use the Tascam DR-100mkII recorder with a Rode NTG2 short shotgun mic.
+I personally use the Tascam DR-100mkII recorder (Transom review) with a Rode NTG2 short shotgun mic.
 The DR-100mkII is a significant improvement over the original DR-100 that we reviewed.
-(Full review of the DR-100 mkII coming soon) It’s functionally pretty much the same, but the sound quality is much better, allowing it to use a wider variety of microphones with good results.
+It’s functionally pretty much the same, but the sound quality is much better, allowing it to use a wider variety of microphones with good results.
 I’m a big fan of the Sony M10 too.
 The M10 is smaller, lighter, simpler, and cheaper than anything else that sounds as good.
 It’s a good choice as a starter recorder, excellent as a back up; it’s easy to use, sounds great and is reliable.

 Many of the small recorders have very good built-in stereo microphones.
 Take advantage of them!
 I don’t recommend using the built-in mics for interviews, but they’re often perfect for getting immersive ambiences and vivid documents of events.